Finding references may seem like the easiest part of your work search—you just need a few names and numbers, right?

 Employers who are interested in you will likely contact at least 3 references.
 That’s why it pays to invest some time in building the best list you can.

 A believable reference is most often someone who has worked with you and knows your work, like a supervisor.
 But don’t go too high up.
 It’s better to get a reference from someone who knows you well than someone higher up who hasn’t worked with you closely.

-Try to get references from people who can
+Try to get references from people who can:

-- Talk about you in terms of the skills you need for the new job.
+- Talk about you in terms of the skills you need for the new job

 - Ask and note whether they’d rather be reached by phone or email.

-You might run into several problems in choosing references:
+You might run into problems finding references: